The Bell Witch Web Site

 Question: Is it true that if you stand in front of a mirror, spin around numerous times, and say that you hate the Bell Witch, she will appear in the mirror or something bad will happen to you?

-Answer: No; not unless you spin too many times and get dizzy like I did--and fall.
-Actually, this myth came from another legend, "Bloody Mary," and was later applied to the Bell Witch legend.
+Answer: No; not unless you spin too many times and get dizzy like I did, and fall.
+Actually, this myth came from another legend, "Bloody Mary," and was eventually applied to the Bell Witch legend.

 Question: Is it true that the Bell Witch came into existence as the result of Betsy Bell's having been physically abused by her father?

 Answer: There is no proof that suggests such action took place.
-Despite the lack of real, physical evidence, the "abuse theory" has been popularized by several books, magazines, and Web sites which, in my personal opinion, are looking for an easy and convenient closure to the legnd.
+Despite the lack of real, physical evidence, the "abuse theory" has been popularized by several books, magazines, and Web sites which, in my opinion, are seeking an easy, scandalous, and convenient closure to the legend.

 In addition, "Kate" displayed the characteristics of a poltergeist for only a short time -- at the beginning of the disturbances.
-The "abuse theory" as it pertains to the Bell Witch legend is a speculative and presumptuous statement that has no basis in fact.
+The "abuse theory" as it pertains to the Bell Witch legend is a speculative and presumptuous statement with no basis in fact.

-As a serious researcher of 25+ years, I feel that the "abuse theory" is just another silly Bell Witch myth and would never recommend or endorse any material based on it unless such material carries a disclaimer.
-John Bell was a living human being.
-He is no longer here to defend himself.
-He has many descendants alive today.
-Such a serious accusation (or even suggestion) against a man who is not even alive to defend himself, requires proof beyond the shadow of any and all doubt, in my opinion.
+As a serious researcher of now 40+ years, I feel that the "abuse theory" is just another silly Bell Witch myth.
+I would never recommend or otherwise endorse any material based on it unless the material carries a disclaimer with it like the movie, "An American Haunting," does.
+John Bell was a living human being; he is no longer here to defend himself.
+I feel it is very rude, disrespectful, and self-serving for people to accuse him of something so horrible.
+Such a serious accusation (of a criminal act) requires probable cause and proof beyond a reasonable doubt.
+That's the law.
+He is innocent until proven guilty.
+I have directly requested proof from several of the "abuse theorists," and I am still waiting for it, years later.

 Question: Is it true that John Bell and Kate Batts were "involved," and had a falling-out that resulted in him killing her and her coming back from "the other side" to haunt him?

 Answer: No. There is no evidence that suggests they were "involved."
 On the contrary, there is abundant evidence suggesting that they would NOT have been "involved."
 For example, John Bell was married to Lucy Williams Bell (you can find a reference to this in the Last Will and Testament of John Williams, Lucy's father), and Kate Batts was married to Frederick Batts (you can find a reference to this in Halifax Co., North Carolina marriage records and several Robertson Co., TN real estate and probate records.
-Furthermore, Mrs. Batts OUTLIVED John Bell by 22 years and Lucy Bell by 5 years (this can be found in Robertson Co.
+Mrs. Batts actually OUTLIVED John and Lucy Bell both (this can be found in Robertson Co.
 TN probate records, including a Trustee's accounting of the estate settlement).
 How could Mrs. Batts have come back from the dead and haunted the Bells when she outlived them?
-In addition, John Bell was at a much higher socio-economic station than Mrs. Batts (estate valuation and settlement records clearly attest to this).
+In addition, John Bell was at a much higher socio-economic station than Mrs. Batts was (estate valuation and settlement records clearly attest to this).

 While this doesn't actually prove they were not "involved," it nevertheless provides strong evidence to that effect; and notwithstanding, Mrs. Batts outlived John Bell as stated above.
 Interesting side note: A prominent member of the Red River Settlement saw, on numerous occasions, Mrs. Batts and Professor Richard Powell making eyes at each other and talking privately some distance away from everyone else.
-This was passed down through the witness' family, and I will not divulge the source (per an agreement).
+This was passed down through the witness' family.
+I am not at liberty to divulge the source (per an agreement).

 Question: Is it true that Kate Batts and John Bell had a property line dispute that resulted in her putting a "curse" on him?